Neloy-Barman/Daraz-11.11-Top-Selling-Product-Data-Analysis/README.md

 ## What [Analysis](https://public.tableau.com/app/profile/neloy.barman/viz/Daraz11_11TopSellingProductDataAnalysis/analysis_on_overall_data) to be found out: - ##
 * How many subcategories does each category have?
 * Among all the products, how many of them are offered with standard delivery and free delivery?
 * How many Flagship and General Stores are there?
+Which one is more in number ?
 * Which category is offered with the most and the least discount?
 * Which product has the most discount?
 What was its original and discount price?
 How much the discount prices scatter from the original prices?
 * Considering all types of ratings, which product has the highest number of ratings among all the categories and also subcategories?
 * How many unique products are sold by each seller?
 Which seller is selling the most number of products based on category and subcategories?